Are You Afraid to go to a Chiropractor?

 I asked Dr. Lam what kind of screening he does.
 Dr. Lam screens patients by doing a postural assessment.
-He looks at the alignment of neck shoulders, ribcage, hips knees, and feet, testing muscles for tightness, weaknesses, or imbalances.
+He looks at the alignment of the neck shoulders, ribcage, hips knees, and feet, testing muscles for tightness, weaknesses, or imbalances.

 He also feels muscle tone, passively, and actively stretches joints the way he showed the students in our intermediate massage class at De Anza College.
 Dr. Lam does not routinely do X-rays or other imaging scans unless there is a red flag that tells him it is necessary.

 Keep it simple to get people to do homework

 Dr. Lam works with athletes and active people, for the most part.
 But even athletes are not as compliant as he would like with homework.
 “The world is full of non-compliant people.
 There are a lot of lazy athletes out there!” he laments.